aleoswap-labs/aleoswap/README.md

 ### token_faucet

-`token_faucet` is used to obtain a small number of tokens for free.
+`token_faucet` is used to obtain some tokens from the token's faucet for free.
 - The faucet is used to facilitate users to get test tokens, it only exists in the test network.

 Function: